NEWA

 Wondering what LED devices are and how they work?
 For the purposes of this article, we will only be covering the wavelengths with evidence behind them - red, blue, and near infrared.
 And while red light therapy especially has potential benefits for the body too, we will be focusing on skin today as well.

-How It Works?
+How Does It Work?

-Referred to as photobiomodulation (PBM), these devices use low level light at a specific irradiance (output) and wavelength that offer benefits for skin and other tissues.
+LED light therapy is also referred to as photobiomodulation (PBM), these devices use low level light at a specific irradiance (output) and wavelength that offer benefits for skin and other tissues.
 This is different from lasers which use a much higher output and create controlled injury to the skin.

 Our skin has photoreceptors - just like our eyes - and their outer segment houses discs with photopigment inside.
 They’re made up of two parts - a chromophore and an attached protein called an opsin - and are responsible for absorbing photons (light energy).